ayan-joshi/PRODO/README.md

 ### https://prodo-mauve.vercel.app/

 Welcome to Prodo, your go-to student productivity app!
 Prodo is designed to help students stay organized, focused, and productive.
-Whether you need to manage your schedule, take notes, use a Pomodoro timer, or organize tasks using Kanban boards, Prodo has you covered.
+Whether you need to manage your schedule, take notes, use a Pomodoro timer, or organize tasks using Kanban boards, Prodo has you covered

 ## Features